pingcap/tidb/docs/design/2022-08-15-ddl-as-service.md

 #### infosync.Infosyncer

 `infosync.Infosyncer` is used by DDL worker to interact with PD like updating placement rule or server infos.
-However, it is a global variable of golang currently.
+However, it is a static variable of golang currently.
 To run multiple DDL owner in one tidb instance, we must make sure each DDL owner has its own `Infosyncer` in `ddlCtx`.
 It is easy to make it when `NewDDL` and we can pass a new created `Infosyncer` to the ddl object.

 However, sometimes it's hard to access a context which has a `Infosyncer` object, we still need to keep a global reference for the default `Infosyncer`.
 The "default" `Infosyncer` means it is the `Infosyncer` of the current domain of the service cluster, not any of the registered clusters.
 The default `Infosyncer` can be used by other components except for DDL.